-- Utilise the services of a meal prep company who’s dietitian and chef prepare and portion meals for you.
-Not only does this save you from having to figure these sorts of things out – it also means less time in the kitchen!
+- Utilise the services of a meal prep company whose dietitian and chef prepare and portion meals for you.
+Not only does this save you from having to figure these sorts of things out – but it also means less time in the kitchen!

 - Choose foods that are high in fibre and ensure you regularly incorporate these into your diet.

 High Fibre Recipes That Are Yum For Your Tum!

 - 1/2 cup (120 ml) unsweetened plain almond milk

 - 2 Tbsp (32g) natural salted peanut butter or almond butter (creamy or crunchy)